defold/extension-firebase-analytics/README.md

 # Firebase
 Google Firebase extension for the [Defold](https://www.defold.com) game engine.

+# NOT PRODUCTION READY
+This extension is still under development.
+The extension works on Android but for iOS some librarys need to be extracted from their respective POD files before it will work on iOS.
+Please get in touch (bjorn.ritzl@king.com) if you plan to use the extension.

 # Setup
 ## 1. Firebase setup
 The steps below taken from the [official Google Firebase Guides](https://firebase.google.com/docs/cpp/setup).